kunal-purohit/Fit-Yog/README.md

-🧘‍♀️ Fit‑Yog: Your Ultimate Wellness Platform 💪
-Welcome to Fit‑Yog, a modern full-stack web application for health enthusiasts and admins alike!
-Whether you're here to explore yoga and fitness classes, subscribe to flexible packages, or manage bookings as an admin, this platform brings simplicity, style, and function together.

-🔥 Live Preview
-👉 Demo Coming Soon...

-🛠️ Tech Stack

-Frontend:
-React, Framer Motion

-Backend:
-Node.js, Express

-Database:
-MongoDB + Mongoose

-Auth:
-Session-based (express-session)

-🎯 Key Features
-👤 User Experience
-🔐 Secure Sign Up / Log In

-📚 View available classes with instructor & schedule info

-🧾 Choose from curated packages (Basic, Advanced, Premium)

-🧘 See included classes per package in real-time

-📆 Book packages with:

-✅ Live seat tracking

-💰 Auto discounts: 20% (>20 seats), 50% (>50 seats)

-🧾 Booking receipt with summary & contact info

-🎬 Browse embedded YouTube videos (Yoga, Fitness)

-💬 Read & write reviews

-🧑‍💼 Admin Dashboard
-🧩 Sidebar for easy navigation

-📌 View & manage bookings

-➕ Add new classes

-📹 Add/delete videos

-✂️ View/delete user reviews

-🚫 Only accessible via role-based session auth
+# 🧘‍♀️ Fit-Yog: Your Ultimate Wellness Platform

+A modern MERN (MongoDB, Express, React, Node.js) application designed for yoga and fitness enthusiasts as well as administrators.
+The platform allows users to explore classes, subscribe to packages, watch embedded fitness videos, and manage bookings.
+Administrators can manage classes, media, and user feedback with secure role-based access.

+---

+## 🔥 Live Demo
+Coming Soon...

+---

+## 💻 Tech Stack

+**Frontend:**
+- ⚛️ React
+- 🎞 Framer Motion (animations)

+**Backend:**
+- 🟢 Node.js
+- ⚙ Express.js

+**Database:**
+- 🍃 MongoDB with Mongoose

+**Authentication:**
+- 🔑 Session-based authentication using `express-session`

+---

+## 🎯 Features

+### 👤 User Experience
+- 🔐 Secure sign up and log in with session authentication
+- 📚 Browse available classes with instructor and schedule details
+- 🧾 Choose from curated packages (Basic, Advanced, Premium)
+- 📆 View included classes per package in real-time
+- 🛒 Book packages with live seat tracking and automatic discounts:
+  - 💲 20% off for bookings over 20 seats
+  - 💲 50% off for bookings over 50 seats
+- 🧾 Receive booking receipt with summary and contact info
+- 🎬 Watch embedded YouTube videos (Yoga, Fitness)
+- 💬 Read and write reviews for classes

+### 🧑‍💼 Admin Dashboard
+- 🧭 Sidebar navigation for quick access
+- 📌 View and manage all bookings
+- ➕ Add new classes with instructor and schedule information
+- 📹 Add or delete YouTube videos
+- ✂️ View or delete user reviews
+- 🚫 Role-based session authentication to restrict access

+---